ssciwr/QuantumGrav/QuantumGravPy/docs/training_a_model.md

         tester: DefaultTester | None = None,
     )
 ```
-We talked about the `config` file.
+The `config` argument has its own section [below](#the-configuration-dict).
 The `criterion` is a loss function that must have the following signature:
 ```python
 criterion[[model_output, torch_geometric.data.Data], torch.Tensor]
 ```